 The excavation work of the city was carried out during the construction of the metro revealed in the treasure trove of the ruins dating back to around 2000 years ago, when it was named Serdica Away from the boulevards and buildings, manicured gardens.

 And parks to offer a serene respite, and hiking trails and ski slopes of the mighty Mount Vitosha, which are just a quick bus ride from the heart of the town.
-It houses a lot of finest museums, clubs, and restaurants in Bulgaria.
+It houses a lot of the finest museums, clubs, and restaurants in Bulgaria.
 Sofia may lure you to be around and explore more.

 Where to stay: Best hotels in Sofia, Bulgaria